 The first official logo of the Animazombs!

-If you have products or items with this logo, then you have a piece of history in your hand!
-Only a limited number of items used it - the original kickstarter series 1 plush toys, the poster and sticker sheet, the swing tags and boxes, and a possible few other nik-naks.
+If you have products or items with this logo, then you have a piece of history in your hand!!
+Only a limited number of items used it - the original kickstarter series 1 plush toys, some posters and stickers, swing tags and boxes, and a possible few other nik-naks.

-Although unrequired, I wanted to put together some interesting packaging for the products - mainly as an excuse to add more depth to the brand, but also to flex the creativity muscles of Jon and I. We went through a variety of concepts, and for me, the box needed to be more than just disposable packing - so we ended up going with thematic choices: water tanks, shipping crates, and pet carriers for the three initial ranges (Deep, Savannah, and Home).
+Although unrequired, I wanted to put together some interesting packaging for the products - mainly as an excuse to add more depth to the brand, but also to flex our creative muscles.
+We went through a variety of concepts, and for me, the box needed to be more than just disposable packing - so we ended up going with thematic choices: water tanks, shipping crates, and pet carriers for the three initial ranges (Deep, Savannah, and Home).